 You’re not the only one.
 In fact, it’s thoughts like that one that inspired flat organizations (also called horizontal organizations).
 These are businesses or groups that have found a way to self manage.
 Associates within the organization don’t necessarily report to a supervisor.
 They are responsible to each other for how they treat each other and for getting their work done.

 And it can be an amazing thing.

-RTS Labs founder Jyot Singh recently wrote and published an article on Medium, talking about how our flat organizational structure contributes strongly to our success.
+In this post, RTS Labs founder Jyot Singh talks about how our flat organizational structure contributes strongly to our success.
 He chalks up the company’s success to four distinct principles.

 Jyot believes not only in being accessible but also in making sure people are operating in a supportive environment where they are given the freedom and space to do their own work.
 To learn from each other.
 To accomplish as much as they are motivated to accomplish – not just completing tasks to please him or some other manager.